AKOBIBILI/pyqt_virtual_keyboard/README.md

 This keyboard is design for touch screen applications on crossplatform (Windows, Linux), it was developed for Raspberry Pi with Python 3 for touch screen applications but can also work on windows, it can also be used on different sizes of screen :)

 Features:
-  -QWERTY Layout
+  \n\t-QWERTY Layout
-  -Resizable based on your screen sizes
+  \n\t-Resizable based on your screen sizes
-  -PopUp position can be set base on your implementation and screen sizes :)
+  \n\t-PopUp position can be set base on your implementation and screen sizes :)

 How to run:
-  -Open your terminal/Command line, then navigate to pyqt_virtual_keyboard/examples and run then main_window.py -python3 main_window.py
+  \n\t-Open your terminal/Command line, then navigate to pyqt_virtual_keyboard/examples and run then main_window.py
+  \n\t-python3 main_window.py

 If you see this helpful just treat me some BEER someday :)